fjug/IDDEA/README.md

 IDDEA
 =====

-IDDEA stands for Interactive Data Display for Elaborate Annotations.
+IDDEA stands for Inductive/Deductive Development Environment &amp; Application

+It provides both inductive/deductive approaches of programming.
+For example, a model driven program creates visual entities.
+Those visual entities are represented in RGBA space.
+From the RGBA space representations, segmentation and detection algorithms can be developed and validated thanks to the ground truth.

-It provides jhotdraw based selection tools on ImgLib2 user interface including bezier drawing(currently), drawing save/load as well user interactivity(zoom, rotate and translate) based on affine transform functions.
+For annotation, it provides jhotdraw based selection tools on ImgLib2 user interface including bezier drawing(currently), drawing save/load as well user interactivity(zoom, rotate and translate) based on affine transform functions.